brendandoner-breathetransport/lpg_analysis/README.md

 This repo is intended to help push clean energy forward, reduce air pollution, reduce deforestation and ultimetly help the health of our planet and the humans living on it.

 Please contact me at info@breathetransport.com for any questions or if you would like to collaborate.
+You can also checkout what I am working on in the hydrogen space at www.breathetransport.com or follow me on Medium at medium.com/@brendandoner.
+Check out the analysis writeup for this repo at https://medium.com/@brendandoner/can-propane-save-lives-1d5832d23fe4.

 Within the repo you will find models and notebooks that analyze the relationship between: